denten-books/plain-text/4-screen.md

 language, cannot be reduced to the production of discrete semantic units, and would be more of an analog system under the proposed definitions.

-In this light, the language of cubist painting, which breaks shapes down into their modular atomic components, transforms an analog art form into into a digital one.
+In this light, the language of pointillist painting, which breaks shapes down into their modular atomic components, transforms an analog art form into into a digital one.
 Similarly, in the cuboid world of *Minecraft* the player interacts with blocks: the smallest differentiated units that constitute all